rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

         :::bash
         sudo su
-        export LC_ALL="en_US.UTF-8"
-        locale-gen en_US.UTF-8
-        dpkg-reconfigure locales # Select with space bar, at least en_US.UTF-8 plus any other you need dpkg-reconfigure keyboard-configuration # A keyboard must be plugged in dpkg-reconfigure tzdata
+        dpkg-reconfigure locales # Select with space bar, at least en_US.UTF-8 and fr_FR.UTF-8 plus any other you need dpkg-reconfigure keyboard-configuration # A keyboard must be plugged in dpkg-reconfigure tzdata